-Introduction to e-commerce including websites, electronic tendering and internet research.
+2 credits, 45 hours Introduction to e-commerce including websites, electronic tendering and internet research.
+Prerequisite: ABEN 100 or consent of the Program Chair

-The Business Plan

-Finalize the business plan using standard software.
+The Business Plan 1 credit, 15 hours Finalize the business plan using standard software.
 Prerequisite: Completion of all other courses or consent of the Program Chair